Mindfulness and Grief

 Yale Medicine: How to Meditate: A simple meditation practice could make you healthier.

 The Ralph Site: How mindfulness can help you cope with pet loss grief

 From Psychology Today

 The intent of this research is not to discourage mindfulness-based meditation programs.
-Instead, the intent is to generate findings on both the positive and negative effects so that providers and people who practice mindful meditation can make informed decisions about its use.
+Instead, the purpose is to generate findings on both the positive and negative effects so that providers and people who practice mindful meditation can make informed decisions about its use.

 When we feel off-balance, our emotions show it.
 Here are five ways to stabilize without meditation.